scipy/scipy/doc/source/dev/contributor/quickstart_docker.rst

 container do not persist after you close it.

 #.
 In a terminal window, change the directory (using the ``cd`` command)
-   to the folder that contains the SciPy git repository.
+   to root folder of the SciPy git repository, which contains the file ``setup.py``.

 #.
 Ensure that Docker Desktop (or Docker Toolbox) is running, and start up the
    SciPy Docker container by entering the following command in a terminal window::

-      docker run -it --rm -v $PWD/scipy:/home/scipy scipy/scipy-dev /bin/bash
+      docker run -it --rm -v $PWD/:/home/scipy scipy/scipy-dev /bin/bash

    This command starts (``run``) an interactive (``-it``) Docker container named ``scipy-dev`` (based on Ubuntu Bionic) from the ``scipy``